filipesilva/fdb/talks/2024-05-london-clojurians.iapresenter/text.md

 I hope I've given you an overall idea of what I'm trying to do, and why I'm trying to do it.

-Let's look at how it works in real life.
+Let's look at in more detail at some of things I demoed earlier.

 ---
 ### config